-Based on the findings of the research work, it was concluded that Nigeria as other parts of the world, has suffered greatly from Cyber attack.
-Cyber security and resilience has become a useful tool in checking and stopping cyber risks, and with Cyber security and resilience our society is protected against cyber risk.
+Based on the findings of the research work, it was concluded that Nigeria and other parts of the world, has suffered greatly from Cyber attack.
+Cyber Security Center has striven hard to ensure a secure and resilient cyber and communications infrastructure that supports national/regional security, a vibrant economy, and the health and safety of all citizens.
+This is done by a Cyber Security Center serves stakeholders as a national center of excellence and expertise for cyber and telecommunications security issues, focus on proactively coordinating the prevention and mitigation of those cyber and telecommunications threats that pose the greatest risk to the Nation, etc. finally, cyber security and resilience have become a useful tool in checking and stopping cyber risks, and with Cyber security and resilience our society is protected against cyber risk.